-Raquel Dionísio Abrantes is a writer from Portugal.
+Raquel Dionísio Abrantes is a Portuguese poet, word witch, and writer.
 She has a Bachelor's Degree and a Master’s Degree in Cinema from Universidade da Beira Interior.
 Raquel gave a Master Class in Writing of Scripts about Narrative Structure.
-Her writing has been published by Write or Die Tribe, Better Than Starbucks, New Hand Lab, The Fictional Café, and Black Flowers, among others.
-She writes for Read Poetry and O Cipreste.
+Her writing has been published by literary journals and magazines.
+She is the author of As Above, So Below.
 More about her work can be found on Instagram, @woodland.poem.